Eb3nezzer/DD2443_lab1/lab1-skel/REPORT.md

 ```
 Where `N` is number of threads to execute with.

 In figure 1, we see how the execution time scaled with the number of threads.
 It seems to be rather linear.
-We did unfortunately not manage to get the dardel execution to work.
-The time it takes for even one thread to finish is a lot longer than the dummy data but
 ...

 ![My plot for task 1c](data/task1c.png)